Kanye Painted Himself Totally Silver & Twitter's Obviously Got Jokes

 In case you're wondering, West didn't wear this outfit just anywhere.
 He wore it for a very special occasion: his religious-themed opera, Mary.
 The production was West's second opera in a matter of weeks.
 On Nov.
 24, West debuted Nebuchadnezzar in Los Angeles, and, this past Sunday, Dec.
 8, West debuted Mary.

-When he arrived to Miami Marine Stadium for the occasion, West surprised everyone by decking himself out in an oversized silver robe, with metallic socks and sandals to match.
+When he arrived at the Miami Marine Stadium for the occasion, West surprised everyone decked out in an oversized silver robe, with metallic socks and sandals to match.
 To get the full silver effect, West also painted his body silver.
-From the hair on top of his head all the way down to his hands, West left nothing unpainted, including his beard.
+From the hair atop his head, all the way down to his hands, West left nothing unpainted — including his beard.

 After a bit of Google searching, fans realized what it was all for, but that didn't stop them from making jokes.

-Fans were also getting flash backs to the time CeeLo Green covered himself in gold.
+Fans were also getting flashbacks to the time CeeLo Green covered himself in gold at the 2017 Grammy Awards.

 Green's outfit was iconic, but the photos of West's silver outfit are even more hilarious.
-His opera performance must have been very memorable for fans who were there.
+West's fans won't be forgetting this opera performance anytime soon.